jagruti20-04/Rule-Engine-with-AST/README.md

 Dynamic Rule Management: Modify existing rules without downtime.
 Custom Logic Support: Implement complex logic using combinations of rules.
 Logging: Comprehensive logging for actions taken within the application, aiding in debugging and auditing.
+Exception Handling: The application includes a robust exception handling mechanism to gracefully manage errors and provide meaningful messages to users.
+This ensures a smoother user experience and better debugging.

 5.Technologies Used
 Java 21